Tightrope (film)

-Tightrope is a 1984 American neo-noir psychological mystery crime action thriller film directed and written by Richard Tuggle and produced by and starring Clint Eastwood.
+Tightrope is a 1984 American neo-noir psychological thriller film directed and written by Richard Tuggle and produced by and starring Clint Eastwood, Geneviève Bujold, Dan Hedaya, Alison Eastwood and Jennifer Beck.

+Tightrope received mostly positive reviews from critics, crediting the performance of the villain, the relationship between Eastwood and Bujold.

 Plot

 A young woman walking home from her birthday party is stalked by a man.
 A man dressed as a police officer offers to escort her to her front door.
 The policeman, however, is actually the stalker.

 The next day, divorced New Orleans police detective Wes Block, along with his daughters Penny and Amanda, take in a stray dog, adding to the several strays they already have.
 As the family prepares to go to a Saints game, Block is summoned to a crime scene, forcing him to break his plans with his daughters.

 The young woman was strangled in her bed.
 The killer left no fingerprints, but waited in her apartment until midnight to kill her, even pausing to make himself coffee.
 At the brothel where the woman worked, Block interviews a prostitute who would perform group sex.
 The prostitute seduces Block, loosening his necktie, which he accidentally leaves behind.

 The murderer rapes his victims, and has been leaving behind forensic evidence, including a residue of glass fragments and barley.
 Beryl Thibodeaux, who runs a rape prevention program, advises Block on the case.
 The second victim is also a sex worker, and is strangled in a Jacuzzi.
 Block interviews one of her co-workers while the two prepare to have sex.
 He handcuffs the woman to the bed.

 While enquiring about the victims at another brothel, Block has sex with a prostitute.
 The hidden killer watches the two.
 The next morning, Block is called to the scene of a third victim, which turns out to be the prostitute he was with the night before.
 Under the guise of working on the case, Block flirts with Thibodeaux, and the two spend the rest of the day together.

 The killer taunts Block by sending a doll with a note, which directs him to another brothel.
 Once there, a dominatrix informs Block that someone hired her to be whipped by Block.
 She is then supposed to send Block to a gay bar.
 At the bar, he meets up with a man who was hired by the killer to have sex with Block.
 Block instructs the man to pick up his pay as scheduled and follows him, hoping to catch the killer.
 However, Block is too late, and the man is killed.